JudgementalBird/vault/Peer Id.md

 #stormworks #multiplayer #singleplayer
 ### Peer Id keeps track of players in the same game.
-If you are in singleplayer, you are considered the host, and so your peer id is locked to 0.
+If you are in singleplayer, you are considered the host, and so your peer id is set to 0.
 If you are in multiplayer, you can view your peer id by opening the player list.
-For me this is opened with the button between tab and esc, for you it might be something else.
+For me this is opened with the button between "tab" and "esc", for you it might be something else.
 If you can't find the button, go into Settings -> Controls, and look for "Player List" under "MULTIPLAYER", then change it to a button you know.

 FYI: